openactive/models-lib/test-description/extensions.md

 }
 ```

-Construct the above using model, and assert that:
+Construct the above using model, and assert that, both in JSON output (serialisation) and in class output (deserialisation):
 - "beta:formattedDescription" is set to value "Beta event"
 - "beta:attendeeCount" is set to value 0
 - "beta:availableChannel" is set to "https://openactive.io/ns-beta#OnlinePrepayment"